 A couple of years later, I had a similar experience traveling in Moldova, which Lonely Planet had just selected to that same list of "best" European destinations.
 The distinction was regarded locally as a huge achievement for a country with such a small tourism footprint.
 I’d previously written on Moldova for LP, but this time around I was in Chişinău, the capital, to research a story for Foreign Policy magazine and was totally out of the loop on the “best destination” selection.

 Word spread quickly, though, that a “Lonely Planet author” was in town, and I was suddenly bombarded with interview requests from local print and TV journalists.
 I consulted with LP communications in London, and they instructed me to forward everything to them, which I did.

 To this day, many people in Moldova still think I’m personally responsible somehow for the country receiving this recognition.
 To them (and to the good people of Olomouc as well) I say: “You’re welcome and well-deserved!”
-For both places, making a “best list” of some kind was definitely a big deal.
+For both of these places, making a “best list” had definitely been a big deal.

 'Ten Places Where You Won't Get Sick'

 In the end, the pandemic itself may make the issue moot of what to do with these travel lists.
 Whatever happens with the virus, international travel in 2021 is unlikely to be completely unrestricted, and I’m curious how the various publications will handle this.